joshbrew/graphscript/docs/Service.md

 Services supply additional functions for piping the outputs of one function to others, including through to other services you've loaded into your main parent service interface.
 A lot of this is much better explained with code.

-This isn't well documented yet but multiple services also support custom route formats which you can easily mirror when developing your own services with our object tree-based programmable systems.
+Multiple services also support custom route formats which you can easily mirror when developing your own services with our object tree-based programmable systems.
 We spent a lot of time most notably on the DOM service which lets you quickly compose your web UI with HTML and heavily customizable web components.
 Support is expanding to include on-the-fly .md or .jsx format parsing, for example, which can include the needed scripts for you in-browser.

 ## Service Messages